-We have a team of nine experienced trustees who provide strategic oversight and direction for the organization.
+We have a team of five experienced trustees who are also Directors of Renewable World and provide strategic oversight and direction for the organisation.
 Our Trustees listed below, are experts drawn from a number of relevant fields, including: renewable energy, business, development, and policy making.

 Catherine Adams works as a Risk Specialist at the Prudential Regulation Authority where she is a Supervisor for large Investment Banks.
 Catherine is a qualified accountant and has a Masters in Business from London Business School.
 Before working in regulation she worked for over 20 years in Investment Banking and has been the Finance Director for the UK subsidiary of a large European bank.
 Catherine has been involved in fund raising campaigns for Oxford University, London Business School and Ace Africa.